striglia/topic_modeling_intro/section_2/README.md

 business has the `Mexican` category!
 Can you decide just from the content of the reviews?

-You can see a subset of businesses which are Mexican restuarants in mexican_sample_bizs.json to help you look for patterns.
-Now try correctly detecting which businesses in the whole dataset are Mexican restaurants.
+You can filter the dataset down to only businesses with the "Mexican" category to help you look for patterns.
+Now try correctly detecting these businesses without looking at their category information.

 Expert
 --------------